 Radius of Convergence and Interval of Convergence Calculator

 Here’s the thing about power series: knowing where they converge is half the battle.
-The Radius of Convergence Calculator below does the heavy lifting—enter your series, and it spits out both the radius and interval of convergence in seconds.
+This interval of convergence calculator does the heavy lifting — enter your series, and it finds both the radius of convergence and the complete interval of convergence in seconds, with every step shown.

 Radius of Convergence Calculator

-This calculator uses the Ratio Test to find your radius of convergence, then tests the endpoints to determine the exact interval.
-Here’s how to get accurate results:
+This calculator uses the ratio test (also known as d’Alembert’s ratio test) to find your radius of convergence, then tests the endpoints to determine the exact interval.
+Here is how to get accurate results:

 Step-by-Step Instructions